erictapen/typst-invoice/lib.typ

   }

   // Uses the values from data.
-If a value is not set, it is take from parameters as default. if data != none {
+If no value is set, it is taken from parameters as default. if data != none {
     invoice-nr = data.at("invoice-nr", default: invoice-nr)
     invoice-date = if data.at("invoice-date") != none {